National Postdoctoral Fellowship Program

 Research Project

 The research project will be in the statistical sciences, and fundable by the Natural Sciences and Engineering Research Council of Canada (NSERC).
+The project will be supported by a co-mentoring partnership between two researchers (Supervisor and Co-supervisor) at different institutions.

 Substantial research progress should be feasible within the timeline of the postdoctoral fellowship.
-The roles of the supervisor and co-supervisor must be clearly defined, along with how they will interact with each other and the postdoctoral fellow.
+The roles of the Supervisor and Co-supervisor must be clearly defined, along with how they will interact with each other and the postdoctoral fellow.

 A description of how the postdoctoral project relates to any research support of the supervisors should be included in the application.